decentralized-identity/bbs-signature/draft-bbs-signatures.md

 Parameters:

 - r (REQUIRED), non-negative integer.
 The prime order of the G_1 and G_2 groups, defined by the ciphersuite.
-- expand_no_of_bytes (REQUIRED), non-negative integer.
+- expand_length (REQUIRED), non-negative integer.
 The number of bytes to read from the xof function, defined by the ciphersuite.
+- dst (REQUIRED), octet string.
+Domain separation tag.

 Outputs: